 Keep the laundry wet and use an iron or stain-removing product like “Iron Out” rust and stain remover.

 How often do water mains need to be flushed?

 Sun Prairie Utilities flushes hydrants at least every other year as required by Wisconsin State code NR 810.13.
 In areas where water may move more slowly through the system, such as hydrants located on a dead-end main, hydrants are flushed twice annually to maintain water quality.

 How long does it take?

-Sun Prairie has approximately 1,800 hydrants to flush and it takes quite a while to operate and inspect each hydrant.
+Sun Prairie has approximately 1,800 public fire hydrants to flush and it takes quite a while to operate and inspect each hydrant.
 Typically, flushing takes place April through October each year.
 Flushing is worked into our crew's schedule based on weather, staffing levels, and other scheduled work so it is difficult to provide a schedule with specific dates or times.

 What if I have other questions?

 For more information, contact Sun Prairie Utilities at email@example.com or (608) 837-5500.